ArcaneCircle/pixelsocial/README.md

 # PixelSocial

-A small micro-blogging social network app where images are converted to pixel art.
+A small micro-blogging social network app with PixelArt aesthetics and integrated filter to pixelate shared images.

 ## Contributing